What is the Path of Totality? And why is it so important?

-On Monday, August 21, 2017, the Moon’s shadow will take 90 minutes to race across the USA from coast-to-coast — Oregon to South Carolina — for the first time since 1918, giving a glimpse to anyone standing on or near the center of the Path of Totality.
+On Monday, July 02, 2019, the Moon’s shadow will take 90 minutes to race across the South Pacific, Chile and Argentina, giving a glimpse of totality to anyone standing on or near the center of the Path of Totality.

 It is mission-critical to put yourself as close as possible to the center of the Path of Totality, directly under the Moon’s shadow.
-Here’s the 100 Best Places in the USA to Watch the Total Solar Eclipse of August 21, 2017, complete with links to Google Maps.
+Here’s the The Great South American Eclipse Travel Guide for July 2, 2019, complete with links to Google Maps.

 A near-miss is a total miss, and millions of Americans will mess this up, not realise their mistake, and wonder what all the fuss about.
 They won’t even know what they missed.

 However, everyone that does their research and gets their geography bang-on will have a life-changing two-minute glimpse of Totality; the chance to gaze up on the Sun’s mighty white, pulsing Solar Corona.